miloszmisiek/ci_p1_ecocity/README.md

 - A shop with merch products.
   - It will enhance project branding.
 - Animation effects for better UX.
+- Filtering messages by topics with use of radio buttons.
+- Video content on climate change aspects and what can be bone to reduce the impact.

 # Technologies Used
 - HTML5 - basic site structure.